UD-CISC374/educational-game-project-team-20-will-cantera-ben-testani/egdd.md

 - Point and click onscreen to construct defenses in the direction hinted at by the announcer
 - Use the mouse to set the clocks involved with chest opening to the correct time to open the chest.
 - After surviving a number of waves, a new level is displayed, up to three levels
-- Use rewards earned from opening chests to buy defend the crystal by spending the upgrade points and using consumable items.
+- Use powerups earned from opening chests to buy defend the crystal
 - Select disposable items gathered in the game and use then on waves of enemies
 - If enemies make it to the time crystal, the crystals health is drained, the game is over when it reaches zero
-- Incorrect attempts at opening chests results in lost items that could have been critically important.
+- Hold the spacebar for a popup wheel of powerups the player can drag and drop into the scene.

 # Learning Aspects